 There are two types of secateurs you can buy on the market: anvil and bypass.

 Bypass works with cutting action, the same way as using a pair of scissors.
 It does what it says on the tin because the blades literally 'bypass' each other to make the cut.
 We recommend these for all-around use and if you're looking for a pair of secateurs to last.
-Garden Answers writer Geoff Hodges adds: "these are best for pruning live, green growth."
+Garden Answers writer Geoff Hodges adds: "These are best for pruning live, green growth."

 Anvil secateurs work with a crushing action, where the two blades meet each other, which are "lower, broader, blunt" according to Geoff.
 Therefore, these are better for sturdy branches, stems that are thicker, deadwood and thick bushes.